|

 Zihao Zhu, Hongbao Zhang, Mingda Zhang, Ruotong Wang, Guanzong Wu, Ke Xu, Baoyuan Wu

-To defend against BoT, we propose Thinking Recovery Alignment, which partially restores proper reasoning behavior.
+To counter BoT, we introduce Thinking Recovery Alignment, which partially restores proper reasoning.

-Extensive experiments confirm that BoT seriously compromises reasoning, while MoT effectively prevents overthinking and jailbreak attempts.
+Experiments show that BoT severely disrupts reasoning, while MoT effectively prevents overthinking and jailbreaks.

 |